Dublin

 The Asylum Act provides for the systematic personal interview of all asylum seekers, including those in a Dublin procedure.[23]
 The personal interview can only be waived where: (i) the evidence already available allows for a positive decision; or (ii) the applicant lacks legal capacity due to long lasting reasons that are not under their control.[24]

-As mentioned above (see: Regular Procedure), SEF affirmed that applicants are guaranteed the right to an interview before any decision regarding their application is adopted, emphasising that interviews can only be waived in the cases listed in the Asylum Act.
-SEF also noted that interviews are conducted in all types of procedure, including Dublin.
+As mentioned above (see: Regular Procedure: Personal interview), SEF previously reported that applicants were guaranteed the right to an interview before any decision regarding their application was adopted, emphasising that interviews could only be waived in the cases listed in the Asylum Act.
+SEF also noted that interviews were conducted in all types of procedure, including Dublin.
+AIMA did not provide information on its interviewing practices and procedures.

-Applicants interviewed within the context of Dublin Procedures are further notified of a document stating that the application will likely be subject to an inadmissibility decision and corresponding transfer to a concrete Member State according to the Dublin Regulation.[22]
-This document also notifies the applicant of the possibility to provide written comments pursuant to the general administrative rules.[23]
-However, despite the general rule determining that the deadline for response cannot be of less than 10 days,[24] the deadline prescribed by the above-mentioned notifications is of only 5 days.
-Such documents are not communicated to CPR by the authorities on a systematic basis.[25]
+Applicants interviewed within the context of Dublin Procedures are further notified of a document stating that the application will likely be subject to an inadmissibility decision and corresponding transfer to a concrete Member State according to the Dublin Regulation and respective criteria.[26]
+This document also notifies the applicant of the possibility to provide written comments pursuant to the general administrative rules.[27]
+However, despite the general rule determining that the deadline for response cannot be of less than 10 days,[28] the deadline prescribed by the above-mentioned notifications was of only 5 days until the end of October, and of 3 days since then.
+Such documents are not communicated to CPR by the authorities on a systematic basis.[29]

 Appeal